-- 5.12.
-Wood Environment and Infrastructure UK Limited has assessed air quality for the ES. - 5.13.
+- 5.11.
 The impact to air quality at existing and proposed sensitive human receptors has been assessed.
-The Upper Nene Valley Gravel Pits Ramsar and Special Protection Area (SPA) / Ramsar is located approximately to the north of the Site.
-Impact to air quality at this designated site has been considered in 'High Hayden Garden Community Habitats Regulations Assessment Screening and Report to Inform Appropriate Assessment'. - 5.14.
+The Upper Nene Valley Gravel Pits Ramsar and Special Protection Area (SPA) / Ramsar is located alongside the A45 road to the north of the Site.
+Impact to air quality at this designated site has been considered in 'High Hayden Garden Community Habitats Regulations Assessment Screening and Report to Inform Appropriate Assessment'. - 5.12.
 The assessment considers both the impact of dust and traffic emissions arising from the Proposed Development on sensitive receptors during the construction and operational phases.

-- 5.15.
-A construction phase assessment undertaken in line with Institute of Air Quality Management concluded that there will be no residual effects to sensitive human receptors from construction phase activities when appropriate mitigation is taken into account. - 5.16.
-Increases in concentrations of nitrogen dioxide and particulate matter as a result of increased traffic flows were negligible and therefore impacts were deemed not significant.
+- 5.13.
+A construction phase assessment undertaken in line with Institute of Air Quality Management concluded that there will be no residual effects to sensitive human receptors from construction phase activities when appropriate mitigation is taken into account. - 5.14.
+Increases in concentrations of nitrogen dioxide and particulate matter as a result of increased traffic flows were negligible and therefore impacts were deemed not significant. - 5.15.
+Under the Planning Application the Environmental Protection team has provided planning conditions seeking to control construction times and for provision of a construction management plan and hence do not object to the Proposed Development.
+In respect of air quality, the comments are to secure more detail of sustainable travel, air quality improvements and traffic reduction.
+The transport assessment and the air quality assessment have both been updated and provided under the Planning Application.